neretj/pii-firewall/README.md

 ```

 1. **Detect** — finds PII entities using one or more configurable backends (regex patterns, Presidio/spaCy, OPF, GLiNER-PII, Nemotron, Transformers NER).
-2. **Anonymize** — transforms each entity according to the active domain profile: redact, pseudonymize, generalize, mask, hash, or suppress.
+2. **Anonymize** — transforms each entity according to the active domain profile: pseudonymize, generalize, mask, hash, or redact.
 3. **LLM call** — the sanitized prompt is forwarded to any LLM.
 The model never sees real personal data.
 4. **Rehydrate** — the model's response is restored by substituting tokens back from a secure in-memory vault, so the end-user sees real values.